Last Updated on: 6th July 2023, 08:52 am

-- Jack Sparrow, from Pirates of the Caribbean
+- Jack Sparrow from Pirates of the Caribbean.

-- Barbossa, also from Pirates of the Caribbean
+- Barbossa from Pirates of the Caribbean.

-- Captain Hook, from Peter Pan
+- Captain Hook from Peter Pan.

-- Long John Silver, from Treasure Island
+- Long John Silver from Treasure Island.

 Names Inspired by Real Pirates

-- Queen Anne’s Revenge, the name of Blackbeard’s ship
+- Queen Anne’s Revenge: The name of Blackbeard’s ship.

-- Calico Jack, a real pirate and contemporary of Blackbeard
+- Calico Jack: A real pirate and contemporary of Blackbeard.

-- Anne Bonny, a woman pirate who left her husband to be with Calico Jack
+- Anne Bonny: A woman pirate who left her husband to be with Calico Jack.

-- Mary Read, another woman pirate who sailed with Calico Jack
+- Mary Read: Another woman pirate who sailed with Calico Jack.

-- Barbarossa, a real pirate of the Mediterranean.
-His name means “redbeard” in Italian
+- Barbarossa: A real pirate of the Mediterranean.
+His name means “red beard” in Italian.

 Fiction has made them synonymous, and they’re a favorite trope even today.
-To play into that fun, you can even teach your parrot pirate lingo and give it a name to match the aesthetic.
+To play into that fun, teach the parrot pirate lingo and name it to match the aesthetic.